PaperMC/velocitypowered.com/docs/developers/event-api.md

 * **Continuation tasks** provide the listener with a callback (known as a `Continuation`) to resume event processing when the (possibly asynchronous) work is completed.
 To get a continuation-based event task, use `EventTask.withContinuation(Consumer<Continuation>)`.
 Continuation-based tasks are the closest equivalent for listeners that use BungeeCord `AsyncEvent` intents, but have a slightly different programming model in that each listener still runs sequentially, just that an individual listener can defer passing control onto the next listener until it is done.

 <Caution>
     To retain compatibility with older versions of Velocity, Velocity 3.0.0 runs all event listeners asynchronously.
-This behavior will change in Polymer and will require you to explicitly provide an event task if you need to perform some work asynchronously.
+This behavior will change in Polymer and will require you to explicitly provide an event task (or to use continuations) if you need to perform some work asynchronously.
 All developers are urged to make the transition now.
 </Caution>

 ## Creating Events